LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-behavior/README.md

     System.out.println(bono1.getName() + " is the same as " + bono2.getName());
 }
 ```

 If we don't provide our own `equals()` method, then the one provided for us will only consider two objects equal if they are the *exact same object*.
 To reiterate, this means that the only way for the `equals()` comparison in the example above to return `true` would be for us to set `bono2 = bono1;`.
 Even if the two objects have the same values for each of their fields, they will not be considered equal unless they are literally the same object.
+This is the same behavior that we would see when using the `==` operator: `bono1 == bono2`.
+This expression will evaluate to true only if the variables actually contain the same object.

 This is often not what we want.
 In the case of the `Student` class, we might specify that two `Student` objects are equal if they have the same ID: